 Above the stage are 24 fixed vertically-mounted PAR 32 lamps arranged in two rows with red, green, and blue gels.
 There are eight foot horizontal pipes in front and back of the stage and a four foot vertical pipe on each side wall.
 There are 12 PAR 56 lamps with a variety of gel colors that can be deployed on these pipes.
 A DMX controller manages the lighting from the back of the audience.

 Two Mackie SRM450s serve as mains, supplemented by a Mackie SRM1801 subwoofer.
 Four Mackie SRM350s and a spare SRM450 are available as monitors, configurable in up to five channels.
-There are three Shure Beta87A condenser mics, one Sennheiser e945 dynamic mic, and four Shure SM58 dynamic mics for vocals.
+There are two Shure Beta87A condenser mics, one Sennheiser e945 dynamic mic, and six Shure SM58 dynamic mics for vocals.
 We have two Shure SM81 condenser mics, two MXL 604 condenser mics, and three Shure SM57 dynamic mics for instruments.
 There is also an AKG D112 kick/bass mic.
 There is one Rupert Neve RNDI direct box and five Radial JDI direct boxes.
 There is a Mackie DL32R 32-channel digital mixer that is controlled via WiFi by MasterFader software running on an iPad.
 The mixer has Onyx+ microphone preamplifiers and a full Digital Signal Processing suite that includes equalization, compression/limiting/gating, and reverb.
 There is also a Kawai KG-1E baby grand piano with a Helpinstill pickup system and a Yamaha PF P100 Clavinova.

 The mixer can record raw tracks to a hard disk.
 We can add a couple of house mics to supplement the channels that feed the house mix to create the basis for a live recording.
 The band KBMG recorded most of its album It’s A Beautiful World at Old Sloop Coffeehouse.